 No concrete / cement mixing will be carried out at the riverbank area; mixing within the mixing area in the site compound will be controlled by the contractor, with all wash water, tool washings and any waste / grey water stored securely and removed; no waste will be stored on site; concrete / cement and grout work must be carried out behind the silt fencing and sandbags, in the dry works area.
 Precast concrete will be used wherever possible.
-When removing the existing deck of the bridge, care will be taken to ensure no debris from the concrete deck will fall to the river below.
-A tarp or similar material will be placed underneath the bridge to catch any debris that may fall during the replacement and reinstallation of the bridge deck.
 Storage areas for concrete / cement and grout required for the works will be included in the site compound.

+Vegetation to be removed will be kept to a minimum.
+Biosecurity section below details measures to be undertaken prior to vegetation clearance in relation to invasive species on site.
 The waste from any vegetation removal will also have to be dealt with appropriately away from the river.
-Silt fences may be required here to ensure vegetation debris does not flow downstream and can be appropriately removed.
-Any mature trees within the vegetation removal area should be endeavored to be retained where possible to minimise debris.
 The chosen ecologically safe herbicide will be named in the Method Statement and stored safely and appropriately in the site compound.
 A detailed description of its use will be provided in the Method Statement.
 When removing vegetation from the bridge ensure no debris from damaged section of the bridge remains in the water.
-All work carried out on the bridge including raking out joints, flushing them to remove loose material and dust along with the construction of new walls will be carried out such that no debris will enter the river.
+All work carried out on the bridge including raking out joints, flushing them to remove loose material and dust along with the construction of new walls will be carried out such that no debris will enter the river, using a tarp where necessary.

-Silt fences will be placed on the outside of the works area first before works commence and before any excavations, with sandbags placed inside to ensure no impacts regarding suspended solids arise.
-Details of the sandbags will be included in the method statement.
-The site ecologist will ensure that any sandbags and silt fences are erected correctly.
+Silt fences will be placed on the outside of the works area first before works commence and before any silt is excavated, with sandbags placed inside to ensure no impacts regarding suspended solids arise.
+Details of the sandbags, if required, will be included in the method statement.
+The site ecologist will ensure that any sandbags and silt fences are erected correctly, if required.
 The works area will be fenced to avoid trampling or disturbance by personnel outside of the works area or by public access to the site.

 Prior to any instream works occurring, the site ecologist will agree a 5-day weather window of low flow conditions with the contractor to minimise the risk of works in the river during a flood event.
-The extent of instream works with regard to the methodology for damming of the works area is to be agreed by the contractor in the site specific detailed CEMP, but the mitigations to protect water quality and the integrity of the river corridor remain regardless.
+The extent of instream works with regard to the methodology for damming of the works area is still to be agreed by the contractor in the site specific detailed CEMP, but the mitigations to protect water quality and the integrity of the river corridor remain regardless.